Breast Cancer & Urinary Incontinence

 • Around 40% experienced mixed incontinence, a mix of more than 1 type of UI.

 Women with breast cancer are also at an increased risk of developing urinary tract infections (UTIs) and cystitis.
-A study showed that out of 100 women with breast cancer:

-• 5% developed UTIs, or an infection of the urinary system in which bacteria enter through the urethra and cause symptoms such as pain when urinating.
+• 5% developed UTIs, an infection of the urinary system in which bacteria enter through the urethra and cause symptoms such as pain when urinating.

 • 8% developed cystitis, a type of UTI that causes bladder inflammation.